Oregon: Population

+Languages

 Religious and secular communities

 Oregon has frequently been cited by statistical agencies for having a smaller percentage of religious communities than other U.S. states.
-According to a 2009 Gallup poll, Oregon was paired with Vermont as the two "least religious" states in the United States.
+According to a 2009 Gallup poll, Oregon was paired with Vermont as the two "least religious" states in the U.S.

 In the same 2009 Gallup poll, 69% of Oregonians identified themselves as being Christian.
 The largest Christian denominations in Oregon by number of adherents in 2010 were the Roman Catholic Church with 398,738; The Church of Jesus Christ of Latter-day Saints with 147,965; and the Assemblies of God with 45,492.
-Oregon also contains the largest community of Russian Old Believers to be found in the United States.
-Judaism is the largest non-Christian religion in Oregon with more than 50,000 adherents, 47,000 of whom live in the Portland area.
+Oregon also contains the largest community of Russian Old Believers to be found in the U.S. Judaism is the largest non-Christian religion in Oregon with more than 50,000 adherents, 47,000 of whom live in the Portland area.
 Recently, new kosher food and Jewish educational offerings have led to a rapid increase in Portland's Orthodox Jewish population.
 The Northwest Tibetan Cultural Association is headquartered in Portland.
 There are an estimated 6,000 to 10,000 Muslims in Oregon, most of whom live in and around Portland.

-Most of the remainder of the population had no religious affiliation; the 2008 American Religious Identification Survey (ARIS) placed Oregon as tied with Nevada in fifth place of U.S. states having the highest percentage of residents identifying themselves as "non-religious", at 24 percent.
-Secular organizations include the Center for Inquiry (CFI), the Humanists of Greater Portland (HGP), and the United States Atheists (USA).
+Most of the remainder of the population had no religious affiliation; the 2008 American Religious Identification Survey placed Oregon as tied with Nevada in fifth place of U.S. states having the highest percentage of residents identifying themselves as "non-religious", at 24 percent.
+Secular organizations include the Center for Inquiry, the Humanists of Greater Portland, and the United States Atheists.

 During much of the 1990s, a group of conservative Christians formed the Oregon Citizens Alliance, and unsuccessfully tried to pass legislation to prevent "gay sensitivity training" in public schools and legal benefits for homosexual couples.